Winston-Salem State looks ahead after loss in NCAA Tournament

 The eighth-seeded Rams had as much as a nine-point lead in the first half but couldn’t make one more play in the 52-50 loss to the third-ranked team in Division II.
 They nearly pulled off the incredible upset despite not having two key players available in freshman K.C.
 Shaw and senior wing Jonathan Hicklin.

-Shaw had been starting the last several games for Coach Cleo Hill Jr. but Hill said Shaw was suffering from plantar fasciitis.
+Shaw had been starting the last several games for Coach Cleo Hill Jr., but said Shaw was suffering from plantar fasciitis.
 As for Hicklin, who was part of the 2020 championship team, Hill would not say why Hicklin didn’t dress for the game.

-Both Shaw and Hicklin sat behind the team’s bench in the stands for Saturday’s game in street clothes.
+Both Shaw and Hicklin sat in street clothes behind the team’s bench and in the stands for Saturday’s game.

 People are also reading…